Abacus Group

-Abacus Group is a ASX 200 public listed company that specialises in investing in Australian Real estate investment trusts with an investment portfolio concentrated in the Office and Self Storage sectors.
-They manage legacy investments in property developments.
-The company was known as Abacus Property Group until August 2023, when they split off their self-storage business, Abacus Storage King.
+Abacus Group is an Australian real estate investment trust.
+The company traded as Abacus Property Group until August 2023, when its self-storage business was separated into a separate listed entity, Abacus Storage King.

 History

-Abacus was established in 1996 by an academic from the University of British Columbia, Dr Frank Wolf, listing on the Australian Securities Exchange in November 2002.
+Abacus was established in 1996 by Frank Wolf, an academic from the University of British Columbia, and listed on the Australian Securities Exchange in November 2002.